Important phone numbers and next steps.

 Change your personal details and address online, by post or by phone.

 If you are a personal banking customer, you can change your address and contact details in online banking.

-Simply visit your Profile and select Change your contact details.
-You'll need to enter your password, 6-digit security code and a verification code we will send to you by text message or email.
+Simply visit 'My details' where you can change your personal details and address.
+You'll need to enter your password and a verification code we will send to you by text message or email.
 When changing your contact details, we will send a verification code to the mobile number or email address we currently have for you, not your updated details.
 It's important that you never tell anyone your verification code.

 You can also update your phone number and email address using our mobile app.
 Log in, choose "My settings and details" from the main menu, at the bottom of the screen select "Update number or email" and then update the details you need to.
 We will ask you to verify the change by using your fingerprint, passnumber or Face ID.

 You can update your personal details over the phone on 0345 600 6000, or +44 345 600 6000 if calling from outside the UK.

 Pop into any branch with your credit card and we’ll update your details for you immediately.
 You’ll need to know your PIN in order to make the changes.